Division of Finance

 - The PCE automatically calculates the corresponding correction for the university employee benefits for the salary and wage accounts used in the PCE.
-If the amount of university employee benefits needs to be corrected or changed contact Division of Finance-Accounting.
+If the amount of university employee benefits needs to be corrected or changed contact the Division of Finance-Accounting.

 - Do not use PCE to correct a BCM error involving payroll.
-You must first add budget to allow the incorrect payroll to pass and then you can use a PCE to move the expense.
+You must first add a budget to allow the incorrect payroll to pass and then you can use a PCE to move the expense.

-- All PCE’s should be made within two accounting periods (months) after the end of the accounting period in which the original transaction posted.
-See link under Resources below for Business Policy Manual 213 to obtain instructions on requesting entries after the timeframe described above.
+- All PCE’s should be made within two accounting periods (months) after the end of the accounting period in which the original transaction was posted.
+See the link under Resources below for Business Policy Manual 213 to obtain instructions on requesting entries after the timeframe described above.

 - Transfer Journal Entry (TRE)

 - Use the TRE to transfer funds between chartfields.
 Transfers are neither expenditures of the contributing fund nor revenue to the recipient fund.